GY20150609/stfsclient/docs/DESIGN.md

 ## Design Aspirations:

 - Provide a common name-space for invoking gRPC and REST APIs in Tensorflow Serving.
-- Create a common abstraction layer for working with protocol buffer definitions.
+- Create a common abstraction layer for working with protocol buffer definitions in TensorFlow Serving.

 ## Motivation